danbernier/invisibleblocks/_drafts/sensitivity_curves.md

 };
 {% endhighlight %}

-Notice line four: it uses the [map](http://p5js.org/reference/#/p5/map) function to linearly map the mouse position to the spin speed.
+Notice line six: it uses the [map](http://p5js.org/reference/#/p5/map) function to linearly map the mouse position to the spin speed.

-Every millimeter yor mouse moves changes the spinning speed by the same amount.
-Every point sets the spin speed, and the "zero-speed" point is really small.
+Every millimeter your mouse moves changes the spinning speed by the same amount.
+Every point translates to a certain spin speed, and the "zero-speed" spot is really small.
 If we overlaid a graph of the spin speeds, it might look like this:

 <p id='linear-with-graph' class='box-shadow'></p>
 <script>